vegaprotocol/specs/protocol/0079-TGAS-transaction_gas_costs.md

-# Vega transaction gas costs
+# Vega transaction gas costs and priorities

 Vega doesn't charge users gas costs per transaction.
 However, the system processing capacity is still limited and in order to ensure liveness each transaction will have associated gas cost.
 Each block will contain only transactions up to a certain block gas limit.
+Transactions with higher priorities will get scheduled first.

 ## Network parameters